 We focus on working with a select number of affluent clients ranging from Forbes 400 individuals to highly successful business owners.
 Our clients have accumulated significant assets and recognize they face numerous planning challenges that must be adequately addressed to preserve their wealth for generations to come.

-The procurement of large life insurance policies for implementation within estate and business succession planning structures is a complicated transaction and BryanMark has the highly specialized expertise to ensure the desired result is achieved.
+The procurement of large life insurance policies for implementation within estate and business succession planning structures is a complicated transaction and BryanMark has the highly specialized experience to help achieve the desired result.

 Furthermore, we leverage our insight into policy design and pricing practices – a good portion of which is a result of our affiliation with M Financial Group – to unlock customized value for our clients.

 Our commitment does not, however, end when the policy is issued.
 Through a unique arrangement with M Financial Group, the life insurance carriers with whom we work review the performance and profitability of issued (or in-force) M proprietary policies.
 If mortality experience is better than anticipated, significant savings may be passed on to policy owners through policy “re-pricings.”
-This is more than just a principle; since the first M proprietary life insurance policies were issued in 1996, there have been more than 30 re-pricings resulting in more than $150 million in savings (via premium reductions and other benefits) for existing policy holders.
+This is more than just a principle; since the first M proprietary life insurance policies were issued in 1996, there have been more than 50 re-pricings resulting in more than $200 million in savings (via premium reductions and other benefits) for existing policy holders as of July 2021.